solarrabbit99/LargeRaids/docs/user-guide.md

 **4. Why are raids stopping after loading?**

-Similar to normal raids, a large raid stops immediately if it finds no valid spawn points.
+Similar to normal raids, a large raid stops immediately if it finds no valid spawn locations.
 Make sure that you do not have glass/barrier ceilings over the raid center.